Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 7 Juli 2025 09.24.50 UTC
+- WIB: Senin, 7 Juli 2025 10.59.29 UTC
-- WITA: Senin, 7 Juli 2025 10.24.50 UTC
+- WITA: Senin, 7 Juli 2025 11.59.29 UTC
-- WIT: Senin, 7 Juli 2025 11.24.50 UTC
+- WIT: Senin, 7 Juli 2025 12.59.29 UTC

 Kutipan Inspiratif:
-"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."
+"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."

-Kategori: success
+Kategori: friendship